stevecalla/weather-dashboard/README.md

 2. Current Location: Utilze the Geo API to customize the initial load to the users current location or a default location of the users choice.
 3. Outside US: Include cities outside the US along with validation.
 4. Validation: Continue to improve the validation.
-5. Weather Data: Extend weather data to more granular level (such as hourly) or provide morei nformation such as sunrise/sunset along with weather descriptive data.
+5. Weather Data: Extend weather data to actual and historical weather (rather than just a forecast) and more granular level such as hourly or sunrise/sunset along with weather descriptive data.
+Add weather alert data.
 6. Weather Maps: Add weather maps using google maps api.
-7. Favorites: Allow user to save a list of favorate cities.
+7. Favorites: Allow user to save a list of favorate cities or a default city upon launch.
 8. Multiple Locations.
 Provide a variety of customizable views and/or drag and drop cards so the user can customize the UX.
 9. Alerts: Add weather alerts from the weather dataset.
 Incorporate the test to speech API to allow user to listen to the alert.
 10. Cache Weather Data: Cache the results of the weather query in local storage.
 If data is not updated via an ETag api call or a time based conditioal (e.g. within 10 minutes of the original query), use the cache results rather than doing an additional API call.
 11. Testing: Add more test data so as to avoid calling the API during testing and development.
 12. Bootstrap: Refactor Bootstrap html to be more semantic and possible use a different CSS framework.
 According to the console coverage tab, over 95% of the Bootstrap code is not being used by this app (because Bootstrap loads the entire library vs only in-use features).
 13. Minify Code: Minify all code to increase initial load speed.
+14. Allow user to sort locations based on their preference (can be done with jQuery sort user interaction).

 ## Criteria